Finishxx/tajnak-buster/README.md

 at the exact same second, the rate limit will be exceeded, whereas backend would do at max 6 API calls.

-Also Android does not natively support PeriodicWorkers with period of less than 15 minutes, most likely because of battery concerns.
+Also Android does not natively support `PeriodicWorker`s with period of less than 15 minutes, most likely because of battery concerns.
 But a game of League of Legends can be shorter than 15 minutes, resulting in misses - not registering a Tajňák, when it happens.
-Workarounds are possible, but are complex, error-prone and will probably impact battery life.
+Workarounds are possible, but are complex, error-prone and will probably negatively impact battery life.

-Even with these limitations in mind, 4 people monitoring themselves should be low-enough load to practically never reach API rate limits.

 ## Usage